ianmcburnie/a11y-first-workshop/README.md

 # A11Y-First : Web Accessibility Workshop

 The idea of this project it to run a live-coding session starting with an empty HTML file.
-No web server is required.
 From that starting point the session instructor will progressively build up that page, and several others, introducing many common accessibility principles and techniques along the way.

 * [Start](user-content-start)
 * [Chapter 1: Introduces Structure](user-content-chapter-1-introduces-structure)